 Stephanie’s area of expertise is statistics.
 She received her PhD from UCLA, where she focused on multi-level modelling, prediction, and risk assessment.
 Stephanie has held appointments as a statistical researcher at the National Cancer Institute and the RAND Corporation, where she developed new statistical methods for handling complex health science data.

 While working in the health sciences, Stephanie was also conducting quantitative research in tennis.
 In her current role at ISEAL and Tennis Australia, she is working on advancing tennis analytics.
 She is involved with various projects using data analysis to help understand performance in tennis and has particular interest in identifying patterns of performance, patterns of development and measuring the mental side of tennis.
-She is also the creator of the tennis analytics blog On The T and regularly write and on tennis on twitter @StatsOnTheT.
+She is also the creator of the tennis analytics blog On The T and regularly writes on tennis on twitter @StatsOnTheT.

 BSc, Cal Tech